seal-io/docs/docs/improvement-plan.md

 The primary data collected includes:

 - General Information: Randomly generated UUID for Walrus installation, version, CPU architecture and aggregate count of users.
-- Application Deployment Features: Aggregate counts of projects, environments, custom templates, services and connector types.
+- Application Deployment Features: Aggregate counts of projects, environments, resources and connectors.

 ## How can I participate in or opt out of the Improvement Plan?